 The first step is to create proper attribution statements for the individual items you are going to remix.
-It is important to note that using OER in academia is still in its infancy, and so far, official, standardized guidelines have not been established to handle attributions for remixed content.1 There is no one right way; just make sure your attribution is reasonable and suited to the medium you're working with.
-You still must include attribution requirements somehow, even if it's just a link to an About page that has that info.2
+It is important to note that using OER in academia is still in its infancy, and so far official, standardized guidelines have not been established to handle attributions for remixed content.1 There is no one right way; just make sure your attribution is reasonable and suited to the medium you're working with.
+That being said, you still have to include attribution requirements somehow, even if it's just a link to an About page that has that info.2